michaelgrosner/tribeca/README.md

 or see the upstream project [michaelgrosner/tribeca](https://github.com/michaelgrosner/tribeca).

 or donate your time with programming or financial suggestions in the topical IRC channel [##tradingBot](https://kiwiirc.com/client/irc.domirc.net:6697/?theme=cli##tradingBot) at irc.domirc.net on port 6697 (SSL), or 6667 (plain) or feel free to make any question, but questions technically are not donations.

+### Help

+If you need support contact me at [21.co/analpaper](https://21.co/analpaper/).

+### Issues

+To request new features open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Feature%20request) and explain your improvement.

+To report errors open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Error%20report) only after collecting all the relevant log messages (run `nodejs K.js` to see the output).